 Fully localizing your UI and content, both written and spoken, is the best course in terms of UX.
 Depending on your game’s genre, voiceover localization might also be on the table in regards to retrofitting your project for different regions.
 Games with voiceover typically fall into the RPG category and offer a plethora of monetization opportunities, making the initial investment worth the effort.

 However, it’s important to understand the scale of such an undertaking, as it will require you to record lines of dialogue in various languages and then implement them into your game prior to its publishing.
-While adding languages post-launch is entirely possible, the initial “FOMO” effect will dissipate and many gamers will simply play the game in English or the native language and call it a day, making the investment worth less than initially estimated.
+While adding languages post-launch is entirely possible, the initial “FOMO” effect will dissipate, and many gamers will play the game in English or their native language and call it a day, making the investment worth less than initially estimated.

 Game Localization – How To